asharif1990/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

   3. MUST check if Wallet Provider is part of the federation and obtain its metadata.

-**Steps 4-6**: The Wallet Instance solicits a one-time "challenge" from the Wallet Provider Backend.
+**Steps 4-6**: The Wallet Instance solicits a one-time "challenge" from the Wallet Provider Nonce endpoint.
 This "challenge" takes the form of a "nonce," which is required to be unpredictable and serves as the main defense against replay attacks.
-The backend MUST produce the "nonce" in a manner that ensures its single-use within a predetermined time frame.
+The Nonce endpoint MUST produce the "nonce" in a manner that ensures its single-use within a predetermined time frame.

 .. code-block:: http